gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

       mc:HallPetchRelationship mc:hasEquationInvolving mc:GrainSize

-### Concept -> Behavior
+### Concept + Behavior
 Concepts could involve certain behavior of materials.
 Conversely, a behavior could invole a certain concept as per our understanding.

       mc:isApplicableDuring has mc:Concept as Domain and mc:Behavior as Range
       mc:couldInvove is an inverse of this property.

-If we wish to state that the absolute stability criterion for planar solidification is applicable during rapid solidification conditions, we can use the following triple.
+If we wish to state that the absolute stability criterion for planar solidification is applicable during rapid solidification behavior, we can use the following triple.

       mc:AbsoluteStabilityCriterion mc:isApplicableDuring mc:RapidSolidification

-### Concept -> Process
+### Concept + Process
 Concepts are related to certain processes.
 Conversely, a process could involve a certain concept.

       mc:isConceptRelatingToProcess has mc:Concept as Domain and mc:Process as Range

-      mc:isProcessInvolvingConcept is an inverse of this property.
+      mc:isProcessInvolvingConcept is an inverse of this property

+### Parameter + Process

+Processes are described by parameters.
+Conversely, parameters are conditions of certain processes.

+      mc:isProcessConditionOf has mc:Parameters as Domain and mc:Process as Range
+      mc:describedByParameter is an inverse of this property

+### Process + Defect

+Certain processes lead to certain defects.
+Conversely, certain defects form in certain processes.

+      mc:leadsToDefect has mc:Process as Domain and mc:Defect as Range
+      mc:formsInProcess is an inverse of this property

+### Tool + Technique

+Tools offer techniques.
+Conversely, techniques are offered by tools.

+      mc:offersTechnique has mc:Tool as Domain and mc:Technique as Range
+      mc:offeredByTool is an inverse of this property

+### Technique + Parameter
+Techniques provide for calculation or measurement of parameters.
+Conversely, parameter measurements are provided by certain techniques.

+      mc:providesMeasurementOf has mc:Tecnique as Domain and mc:Parameters as Range
+      mc:measurementProvidedBy is an inverse of this property

+For example, calorimetry as a technique provides measurement of thermal properties such as heat capacity at constant pressure.
+This can be stated using the following triple.

+      mc:Calorimetry mc:providesMeasurementOf mc:HeatCapacityAtConstantPressure

+### Behavior + Process
+Certain behavior of materials take place during certain processes.
+Conversely, certain processes involve certain behavior of materials.

+      mc:takesPlaceDuring has mc:Behavior as Domain and mc:Process as Range
+      mc:involves is an inverse of this property

+For example, we can say that the directional behavior of solidication phenomenon takes place during a *process* such as Bridgmann technique.
+We should actually call it as Bridgmann process to be clear.
+This is expressed as a triple given below.

+      mc:DirectionalSolidification mc:takesPlaceDuring mc:BridgmannTechnique

+## Relationships of relationships
+Property chains are relationships over relationships.
+We can navigate across the knowledge graph in longer hops by defining relationships over relationships.

+### Tool + Parameter

+We go from Tool to Parameter via Technique by defining the following property chain.

+      mc:offersTechnique o mc:providesMeasurementOf -> offersTechniqueThatProvidesMeasurementOf

+For example, consider the following triples:

+      mc:ThermoCalc mc:offersTechnique mc:CALPHAD
+      mc:CALPHAD mc:providesMeasurementOf mc:HeatCapacityAtConstantPressure

+when we use the Pellet reasoner, we can find the following inference as a triple:

+      mc:ThermoCalc mc:offersTechniqueThatProvidesMeasurementOf mc:HeatCapacityAtConstantPressure

+In plain English, this can be stated as follows: Thermo Calc is a tool that offers a technique CALPHAD using which one can calculate a parameter such as heat capacity at constant pressure.